Venezuela opposition may move funds in small amounts to avoid creditors -sources

 Though at least one group of Venezuela's bondholders supports the proposed U.N. fund, the opposition fears creditors might seek to collect the assets to begin recouping the more than $60 billion the country owes to creditors.

-Members of an opposition delegation met with officials in Washington over recent days to discuss how to move money into the fund without exposing it to creditors, said four sources with knowledge of the matter.
+Members of an opposition delegation met with officials in Washington last week to discuss how to move money into the fund without exposing it to creditors, said four sources with knowledge of the matter.

 One option is to move relatively small amounts, which would cost creditors too much in legal fees to be worth pursuing, they said.